jcassem/propertyServer/README.md

 This uses an AWS DynamoDb instance with a partition key of 'id', which is a string intended to house UUIDs.

+Both the Lambda and DynamoDb are assumed to be in the same region.

 ## Build/Deploy

 To build the code: